 Complex post-traumatic stress disorder.
-Is a condition where you experience symptoms of PTSD which are.
+It is a condition where you experience symptoms of PTSD, which are.

 - Vivid flashbacks.